mrthlinh/Spotify-Playlist-Recommender/README.md

 - Week 3 (8/28):
   - [x] Build a test set
   - [x] Configure to connect Spyder to Server
+  - [x] Implement function to compute the metrics
-  - [ ] Build a giant table of user-item
+  - [x] Build a giant table of user-item
   - [ ] Implement user-based CF
   - [ ] Implement item-based CF
-  - [ ] Implement function to compute the metrics

 - Week 4:
   - [ ] Get used to fast.ai which could be a framework you use.
 If not, stick with Keras, TensorFlow or PyTorch